ClayHunn/Phase4Project/README.md

 All of our models were first made stationary then from there we did a train/test split.
 Our training being April, 1996 to March, 2017 and testing being April, 2017 to April, 2018.
 Some of the metrics we utilized include Dickey-Fuller Test for stationarity, ACF & PACF for  order of p d q, p-value, coefficents, skew, heteroskedasticity, and kurtosis for model tuning, and finally mean square error, root mean square error, and residuals for model evaluation.

 # New York City Model
+Here is our model's predictions, confidence interval, and actual values.
 ![Fig 2](images/newyork.png "New York")

 # Los Angeles Model